Vorhees/RCDT/README.txt

 Director Matcher Task.

-The DMT is the Director Matcher Task.
-The task involves a chessboard with various colored sprites.
-The goal of the task is for participants to match the boardstate of their task with the board state of a director.
-The director is a designated participant which will be given a script and told how to interact with other participants.
+The DMT involves a chessboard with various colored sprites.
+The goal of this task is for participants to match the boardstate of their task with the board state of a director.
 The participants will not be permitted to view any boardstate aside from their own.
-The participants must cooperate using voice and text communication to match the boardstate.
-This cooperation will allow researcher to study human linguistics and code switching through the analysis of the captured voice and text interactions of participants.
+The participants must cooperate using voice and text to match the boardstate.
+This cooperation will allow researcher to study linguistics and code switching through the analysis of the captured voice and text interactions of participants.

 To begin a research group must use the initially seeded Admin to register researcher and admin accounts as neccessary.
 The initially seeded Admin is